-Got unloved beauty products you need to use up?
+Do you have any unloved beauty products that you need to use up?
 Research shows the average woman in the UK owns around 50 skin, hair and makeup items.
 However, less than two-fifths of our collections actually get used on a daily basis.

 What’s more, your beauty products likely expire a lot faster than you think.
 Finding additional uses will ensure less waste and more bang for your buck!

 We spoke to renowned aesthetician and celebrity facialist Chelseé Lewis to find out how to safely use up beauty items without putting skin at risk.
 From expensive serums to leftover hairspray, here are our top tips for using every last drop.

 How to use up unloved beauty products

 While they might not be their intended uses, there are lots of creative ways to get the most out of your products.
 And when better to get crafty than during lockdown?